Value of Pain and Suffering Damages

 These simple forms are a hybrid of old-school factor evaluations and new-school claim evaluation software.
 They serve the same purposes.
 They provide an easy answer for injured people.
 They give attorneys an efficient way to handle questions about potential settlements.
 Of course, attorneys caution users that a settlement calculator is not legal advice; don’t put too much stock in these estimates until you actually sit down with an experienced accident injury lawyer.

-Court Settlement Statistics
+Court Settlement Statistics of Pain and Suffering

 Some attorneys subscribe to publications that provide data on recently tried cases.
 Attorneys use the information as a reference to help determine a claim’s value and support their negotiation position.
 These reports don’t include cases settled directly with insurance companies, but they help attorneys define injury claim settlement ranges.